 - The routine and major maintenance costs are based on costs experienced at similar operations.
-The major maintenance costs are based on an annual accrual payment into an account for a major turbine overhaul every seven years and for periodic replacement of the boiler refractory and superheater. - Construction financing assumes 100 percent would be borrowed at 6 percent interest. - Project financing assumes 30 percent equity and 70 percent long-term debt. - The interest rate on the long term debt was assumed to be 4.0 percent, typical of one of the federal loan or loan guarantee programs. - The MACRS depreciation schedule was used for calculating depreciation costs, but without including bonus depreciation. - Federal taxes are included as 35 percent of income. - Sales Tax Reduction to 2.25 percent and Property Tax Abatement of 55 percent for 20 years were assumed. - Water was assumed to be purchased from the local municipality, and wastewater was assumed to be consumed on site.
-The usage volumes were based on a dry cooled plant.
-The estimated usage rate was 3 gallons per minute and the cost was assumed to be \$3.00 per thousand gallons. - The federal production tax credit is applied at a rate of \$0.012 cents per KWh beginning in 2013 for the first 10 years of the project.
-The tax credit escalates at 3 percent annually.

-- The Corporate Owner/Tax Equity Partner was assumed to fully utilize tax credits depreciation, and tax losses. - All expenses are assumed to rise by 3 percent annually due to inflation, with power revenue rising only 1.5 percent annually. - The owner was assumed to require a 15 percent net present value rate of return on equity supplied to the project. - The ash disposal and handling costs were assumed to be \$10 per ton (\$24,245/year).
+The major maintenance costs are based on an annual accrual payment into an account for a major turbine overhaul every seven years and for periodic replacement of the boiler refractory and superheater. - Construction financing assumes 100 percent would be borrowed at 6 percent interest. - Project financing assumes 30 percent equity and 70 percent long-term debt. - The interest rate on the long term debt was assumed to be 4.0 percent. - The MACRS depreciation schedule was used for calculating depreciation costs, but without including bonus depreciation. - Federal taxes are included as 35 percent of income. - Sales Tax Reduction to 2.25 percent and Property Tax Reduction of 55 percent for 20 years were assumed. - Water was assumed to be purchased from the local municipality, and wastewater was assumed to be consumed on site. - The production tax credit is applied at a rate of \$0.012 cents per KWh beginning in 2013 for the first 10 years of the project.
+The tax credit escalates at 3 percent annually. - The Corporate Owner/Tax Equity Partner was assumed to fully utilize tax credits depreciation, and tax losses. - All expenses are assumed to rise by 3 percent annually due to inflation, with power revenue rising only 1.5 percent annually. - The owner was assumed to require a 15 percent rate of return on equity supplied to the project.